-3.6.1.4 Lighting energy savings credit may be claimed for reduced power density compared to requirements in ASHRAE 90.1-2007 (or 2010).
-For housing for seniors or people with special visual needs, lighting power density in the Baseline may be increased according to the table below, if the project is designed to meet the light levels in ANSI / IES RP-28.
-Documentation shall be provided to the MRO that demonstrates eligibility to use this allowance.
+3.6.1.4 Lighting energy savings credit may be claimed for reduced power density compared to requirements in ASHRAE 90.1-2007 (or 2010). only if the proposed fixtures used to calculate energy savings for lighting related measures are capable of meeting the recommended light levels (weighted average footcandles) as stated in the 9th edition of the Illuminating Engineering Society (IESNA) Lighting Handbook for the given space type.
+For senior housing for seniors or people with special visual needs, footcandles may be increased to meet minimum requirements in IESNA's Lighting and the visual environment for senior living.
+L]ighting power density in the Baseline may be increased according lyto the table below, if the project is designed to meet the light levels in ANSI / IES RP-28.